-In 2011, one hundred and fifty people participated in the IDRS survey.
-Sixty-five percent were male, eighty-four percent reported they were not currently working or were currently receiving income support (such as disability or sickness benefits or the New Start jobseeker’s allowance) at the time of interview.
-The average age of respondents was 40 years (range 21-58 years).
-Seventeen percent of the sample identified as Aboriginal and/or Torres Strait Islanders1.
-Eighty-nine percent of the sample identified English as the main language spoken at home.
-Seventy-four percent of the sample had completed year 10, and 17% had completed year 12 at high school.
-Forty-two percent had obtained a trade or technical qualification and 5% had completed a university or college qualification such as a degree.
-Fifty-two percent had not completed any further education after leaving school.
-The majority (71%) of participants reported previous prison history and the average age of first injection was 19 years (range 8-43).
+In 2012, one hundred and fifty-one people participated in the IDRS survey.
+Sixty percent were male, ninety-three percent reported they were not currently working or were currently receiving income support (such as disability or sickness benefits or the New Start jobseeker’s allowance) at the time of interview.
+The average age of respondents was 39 years (range 19-59 years).
+Thirty percent of the sample identified as Aboriginal and/or Torres Strait Islanders1.
+Ninety-four percent of the sample identified English as the main language spoken at home.
+Sixty-nine percent of the sample had completed year 10, and 21% had completed year 12 at high school.
+Fifty-one percent had obtained a trade or technical qualification, and 5% had completed a university or college qualification such as a degree.
+Forty-eight percent had not completed any further education after leaving school.
+The majority (66%) of participants reported previous prison history and the average age of first injection was 19 years (range 10-37).

 Patterns of drug use among the PWID sample

-Following the trends of previous years, heroin was still the preferred drug of choice (70%), in 2011 and this remained stable with reports from last year (71% in 2010).
-Heroin was the drug most often injected in the month prior to interview (62%; 65% in 2010) and the drug people had injected most recently (61%; 62% in 2010).
-Eighty-seven percent of participants reported use on one or more occasions in the six months preceding interview (92% in 2010).
-The median days of recent heroin use also remained stable at 90 days i.e. every 2nd day (96 days in 2010).

-The proportion of participants reporting daily use also remained stable (28% versus 32% in 2010).
+Following the trends of previous years, heroin was still the preferred drug of choice (69%), in 2012 and this remained stable with reports from last year (70% in 2011).
+Heroin was the drug most often injected in the month prior to interview (62%; 62% in 2011) and the drug people had injected most recently (59%; 61% in 2011).
+Eighty-nine percent of participants reported use on one or more occasions in the six months preceding interview (87% in 2011).
+The median days of recent heroin use also remained stable at 96 days (90 days in 2011).
+The proportion of participants reporting daily use was 36% (28% in 2011).

-The median price for a gram ($300) decreased from the record price reported in 2010 ($345) but the price for a cap of heroin ($50) continued to remain stable.
+The median price for a gram ($350) increased from the price reported in 2011 ($300) but the price for a cap of heroin ($50) remained stable.
 Prices continued to remain higher than those reported prior to the heroin shortage in 2001.
-Heroin remained accessible in 2011, with 82% (83% in 2010) of those who commented reporting that it was either ‘easy’ or ‘very easy’ to obtain.
-The majority of participants that commented (64%; 70% in 2010) on ease of availability reported it had remained stable.
+Heroin remained accessible in 2012, with 84% (82% in 2011) of those who commented reporting that it was either ‘easy’ or ‘very easy’ to obtain.
+The majority of participants that commented (76%; 64% in 2011) on ease of availability reported it had remained stable.

-Participant reports (among those who commented) on heroin purity continued to be mixed in 2011.
-Forty-two percent of the participants that commented reported current purity as low, which remained stable, just over one-third (37%; 31% in 2010) reported it as medium.
-Thirty-two percent (41% in 2010) of those commenting considered purity levels to have remained stable over the preceding six months, while just over one-third (37%; 36% in 2010) commented it had decreased.
+Participant reports (among those who commented) on heroin purity continued to be mixed in 2012.
+Thirty-eight percent of the participants that commented reported current purity as low, which remained stable, just over one-third (35%; 37% in 2011) reported it as medium.
+Thirty-three percent (32% in 2011) of those commenting considered purity levels to have remained stable over the preceding six months, while just over one quarter (26%; 37% in 2011) commented that it had decreased.

-The proportion reporting any recent methamphetamine use (speed powder, base, ice or liquid2,3) remained stable in 2011 (60%; 57% in 2010).
-Among those reporting any recent use (speed, base, ice, liquid) the median number of days of use was 19 days which remained stable with 2010.
-The majority of users had used each form weekly or less over the six months preceding interview and the proportion (3% in 2011) of people reporting daily use of any type of methamphetamine over the past four years remained low relative to the proportion of daily heroin users.
+The proportion reporting any recent methamphetamine use (speed powder, base, ice or liquid2,3) increased in 2012 (from 60% in 2011 to 72% in 2011), though this change was not statistically significant.
+Among those reporting any recent use (speed, base, ice, liquid) the median number of days of use was 24 days which remained stable with 2011.
+The majority of users had used each form weekly or less over the six months preceding interview and the proportion (6% in 2012) of people reporting daily use of any type of methamphetamine over the past four years remained low relative to the proportion of daily heroin users.

 A ‘point’ (0.1 of a gram) remained the most popular purchase amount for all three main forms of methamphetamine, and the median price remained stable at $50 for speed powder, base and ice/crystal.
 Again in 2011, there were insufficient numbers of purchases of any form of methamphetamine to comment on price changes in amounts larger than points.

 Speed and ice/crystal forms of methamphetamine were typically reported by the majority of users as ‘very easy’ or ‘easy’ to obtain, whereas the availability of base varied.
 Availability for all forms was typically reported to have remained stable over the six months preceding interview.
-In 2011 there was a significant (p<0.01) decrease in the number of participants reporting ice/crystal as ‘high’ purity compared with 2010.
+In 2012 there was a significant (p < .01) increase in the number of participants reporting methamphetamine powder as ‘high’ purity compared with 2011.

-Recent cocaine use among PWID remained comparable to 2011 with 47% of the sample reporting recent use in 2011 (57% reporting use in 2010).
-The median days of use among users, also remained stable in 2010 at a median of 10 days (approximately fortnightly use).
-Daily cocaine use remained stable with 3% of users reporting daily use (5% in 2010).
+Recent cocaine use among PWID remained comparable to 2011 with 44% of the sample reporting recent use in 2011 (47% reporting use in 2012).
+The median days of use among users, also remained stable in 2012 at a median of 7 days (approximately monthly use).
+Daily cocaine use remained stable with 5% of users reporting daily use (3% in 2011).
 Reports of crack cocaine were once again almost non-existent among the PWID sample, a finding reflected in KE reports.
-There was a significant decrease (p<0.05) in the number of PWID who could comment on cocaine from 2010.
-The majority (67%; also 67% in 2010) reported cocaine availability to be ‘easy’ or ‘very easy’.
-The median price per gram and per ‘cap’ of cocaine remained stable in 2011 at $300 and $50 respectively.
+The majority (71%; 67% in 2011) reported cocaine availability to be ‘easy’ or ‘very easy’.
+The median price per ‘cap’ of cocaine remained stable in 2012 at $50.
+The median price of a gram increased in 2012 from $300 in 2011 to $375, though low numbers reported purchasing cocaine by the gram and, hence, this result should be interpreted with caution.
 Very low numbers of participants reported purchases of other amounts.

 In line with previous years, a large proportion of participants reported use of both the hydroponic (‘hydro’) and outdoor-grown (‘bush’) forms of cannabis, with hydro appearing to dominate the market.
 The number of participants reporting purchase of resin (hashish) and oil (hash oil) continued to remain very rare and infrequent.
-The price of hydroponic cannabis remained stable at $20 per gram (the most popular purchase amount), and the majority of recent users (96%; 92% in 2010) reported that it was readily available, i.e. ‘easy’ or ‘very easy’ to obtain.
+The price of hydroponic cannabis remained stable at $20 per gram (the most popular purchase amount), though significantly fewer PWID reported that it was readily available, i.e. ‘easy’ or ‘very easy’ to obtain (87% versus 96% in 2011, p < 0.05).
 The price per gram of bush cannabis was also $20, but, as in previous years, larger purchase quantities of bush were slightly cheaper than for the equivalent quantity of hydro.
 Bush continued to be reported as less easily available than hydro, with fewer participants able to complete survey items on bush market characteristics (price, potency and availability).
-Potency of hydroponic cannabis continued to be reported as ‘high’, and bush continued to be as reported ‘medium’.
+Potency of hydroponic cannabis continued to be reported as ‘high’, and bush continued to be reported as ‘medium’.